Mobistudy/Mobistudyapp/README.md

 then open the project with Xcode and set the provisioning profiles and then run quasar dev again.

+Either if you are running on the browser of the phone, you will need to set the API to `MOCK` or to `''` for using a local server.
+If you want to use a local server, you need to have the MobistudyAPI running in parallel (see MobistudyAPI docs).

 ## Develop it